What Is a Victimless Crime?

 Is There Such a Thing as a Victimless Crime?

 Who is the victim when someone grows their own marijuana, never sells or shares it with anyone, and only consumes it at home?
 Who is the victim when two consenting adults agree to have sex in exchange for some money?
-The police and prosecutor may argue that society is somehow the victim or there are indirect victims of the crime.
-Even if the offense does not seem to harm anyone, the law allows for the arrest and prosecution of the offender.
+Who is the victim of trespassing?
+Does homelessness really harm anyone?
+Nonetheless, these are illegal acts in most states.

-Examples of Complaintless Crimes
+Examples of Victimless Crimes

 Also known as complaintless crimes, police officers still crack down on minor offenses that do not have any direct or identifiable victims.
-Some examples of victimless or complaintless crimes include:
+Some examples of victimless crimes or complaintless crimes include:

 - Drug use and drug possession